sabotrax/Morgoth/README.md

 Overview:

 The bot's primary job is to store and display factoids.
 A factoid is made up of a keyword and some text.
+Since users can choose keywords and text freely, the resulting factoid is unstructured data.
+So there's also a fixed data template for the ships and vehicles in Star Citizen, so information can be stored consistently.

+User access:

+There are three levels of access control.
-Everybody on the Discord server can execute non-writing bot commands, like asking the bot about stuff.
+Everybody on the Discord server can execute non-writing bot commands.
+Like ~whatis, ~latest or ~about.
-Only users known to the bot can execute writing commands, like adding new stuff or creating aliases.
+Only users known to the bot (called bot users) can execute writing commands.
+Like ~define or ~undefine.
-Users known as bot masters can elevate others.
+Then there are bot masters.
+They're the administrators of the bot.

 Commands: